itu-tid/lecture-notes/Lectures/9-Effects-Hooks-and-3rd-Party-Libraries.md

 **Side Effects in React = actions that a functional component does besides rendering the component.**

-- Effects let you run some code after rendering so that you can synchronize your component with some system outside of React
+The goal: synchronize your component with some system outside of React

-Summarizing the mechanics of *effects in React*:
-- directly caused by the rendering
-- called at the end of a commit, **after the screen updates**
-- called after every rendering

 # Three steps to define an effect
 #### 1. Declare it: `import { useEffect } from 'react';`